 Chef Kristen Kish Dishes Coming Out & 'Top Chef' Season 10

-From Windy City Times, 'Top Chef' Season 10 winner Kristen Kish knows her way around a kitchen.
+The 'Top Chef' Season 10 winner Kristen Kish knows her way around a kitchen.

 She learned to cook at a young age, then studied at Le Cordon Bleu in Chicago to perfect her craft.
 After working as chef de cuisine at Menton, Chef Barbara Lynch recommended her for the hit Bravo cooking competition Top Chef.
 After being eliminated during the Restaurant Wars round, Kish competed on Last Chance Kitchen, beating five contestants in the process.
 She won the finale against Brooke Williamson to take home the honor of Top Chef.